mttschltz/kittythinks/content/food-security-water.md

 When Rosa et al mapped how the network of global cropland is faring over the year (in terms on BWS, GWS, and EWS), they found that 76% of global croplands (or 69% of global rain-fed calorie production) face GWS for at least 1 month a year and 42% experience GWS for 5 months a year.
 Irrigation currently provides 34% of global calorie production, and many regions (parts of the US, Australia, Spain, India, North China, Mexico and Pakistan, amking up 16% of the global cropland) currently (in 2020, when the paper was published), use unsustainable amount of Blue Water for several months every year.

 When the team looked into irrigation deficits and their applicability to sustainable water usage, they found that 7% of the global cropland could handle a 20% deficit, while 33% could handle a 50% deficit.
-Applied, this could feed 620 million people more.
+Applied, this could feed 620 million people more per year.

 ²_Rosa, L., Chiarelli, D. D., Rulli, M. C., Dell’Angelo, J., & D’Odorico, P. (2020).
 Global Agricultural Economic Water Scarcity.
 Science Advances, https://doi.org/10.1126/sciadv.aaz6031_